 This course is a study of word origin and structure through the introduction of prefixes, suffixes, root words, plurals, abbreviations and symbols, surgical procedures, medical specialties, and diagnostic procedures.

 HITT 1341 CODING & CLASSIFICATION SYSTEMS

 This course focuses on the application of basic coding rules, principles, guidelines, and conventions.

-Prerequisite: HITT 1301 and HITT 1305.
+Prerequisite: HITT 1301 and HITT 1305, or MDCA 1321 and MDCA 1343.

 HITT 1345 HEALTH CARE DELIVERY SYSTEMS